Cedric979/BEEV/Docker_README.txt

 1 - Download and install Docker: https://www.docker.com/products/docker-desktop (Make sure to install with your corresponding OS)

-2 - Create a folder and copy the scripts/python files and images used to run the interface into this folder.
-    In this same folder should be a txt with the names of all the required libraries and which version to use.
-    This txt file should be named 'requirements' and it should look like this:

-numpy==1.21.4
-pandas==1.3.5
-streamlit==1.2.0
-sklearn==0.0
-gspread==5.1.1

-3 - Create a new file with NO extension and save it on the folder you created in step 2
+2 - Create a new folder anywhere in your computer.

-4 - In this new file, you will include the following lines:
+    Extract the files in the zip that we sent you into this new folder

-5 - Open the terminal in your computer and go inside your folder.
+3 - Open the terminal in your computer and navigate to your folder(inside the terminal)
-    You can either open the terminal directly on the folder, or navigate to it inside the terminal.
+    You can also just open the terminal at the folder.
-    When you are at the correct path, run the following command line:
+    Regardless, when you are at the correct path, run the following command line:

     docker build -t streamlit_beev:latest .